Characters: Bleach Visoreds And Exiled Soul Reapers

 - Musical Assassin: His Zanpakuto abilities are based around music.

-- Oh Crap: First when he realises he and Love are surrounded by Starrk's wolves, which he assumes are Ceroes.
+- When he realises he and Love are surrounded by Starrk's wolves, which he assumes are Ceroes, and discovers they're actually bombs.

 - Shout-Out: His Bankai's techniques are named after actual pieces of orchestral music.